-What is NDR - Network Detection and Response?
+Definition of NDR - Network Detection and Response

 NDR is a type of network security solution that monitors and analyzes all network traffic, including north/south and east/west traffic using strategically placed sensors.
 When suspicious traffic patterns are detected, NDR responds automatically to the threat or sends alerts to security operators for further investigation.
 Threat correlation is a key feature of NDR and provides security teams with the context to simplify forensic investigation, threat hunting, and risk remediation.
 Gartner Inc. defines network detection and response (NDR) as using “non-signature-based techniques (for example, machine learning or other analytical techniques) to detect suspicious traffic on enterprise networks.
 NDR tools continuously analyze raw traffic and/or flow records to build models that reflect normal network behavior.”

 Organizations are facing an increasingly dangerous threat landscape.
 On the one hand, threat actors are constantly refining and developing new tactics, techniques, and procedures (TTPs) to evade security detection and cause more damage.
 On the other hand, accelerated digital transformation in the past few years has widened organizations’ attack surface, presenting adversaries with more weaknesses to exploit.
-The number of global security incidents has increased by a staggering 67% over the past 5 years, with small and medium-sized businesses (SMBs) targeted 43% of the time.
+The number of global security incidents has increased by a staggering 75% over the past 5 years, with small and medium-sized businesses (SMBs) targeted 61% of the time.
 While taking down large enterprises with deep pockets is the ultimate goal, attackers have found it far easier to attack smaller businesses with less robust cybersecurity capabilities.
 They then use the data and access they steal to climb the ladder and attack larger partner enterprises or even attack customers directly.
-Ransomware continues to be the fastest-growing type of cybercrime, with profits reaching $20 billion in 2021.
+Ransomware continues to be the fastest-growing type of cybercrime, with profits reaching $265 billion annually by 2031.

 When setting out to enhance your network security capabilities, you must remember that no individual security solution offers 100% protection.
 This must be a collaborative effort between multiple security solutions and qualified security personnel.
 Recognized as one of the pillars of the Gartner SOC Visibility Triad, network detection and response is fast becoming a must-have component in a security operation center (SOC) to help security teams detect the most advanced threats.